 |---|---|---|---|---|

-| American Express Membership Rewards | American Express Cobalt Card | Yes | Yes, to participating members | Before cancellation |
+| American Express Membership Rewards | American Express Cobalt Card | No *Insider tip: If you're switching to a different type of Amex card, you may be able to transfer points to your new account.
+However, you cannot switch to another person’s account. | Yes, to participating members | Before cancellation |

-| MBNA Rewards program | MBNA Rewards World Elite Mastercard | Yes | No | Within 120 days of cancellation |
+| MBNA Rewards program | MBNA Rewards World Elite Mastercard | No | No | Within 120 days of cancellation |

-| CIBC Aventura Rewards program | CIBC Aventura Visa Infinite Card | No | Yes, on accounts created before 2013 | Within 60 days of cancellation |
+| RBC Avion Rewards Program | RBC Avion Visa Infinite | Yes | Yes | Within 12 months of cancellation |

 Be warned that you’ll lose any cash back you’ve earned but haven’t redeemed if you cancel a cash back credit card.
 If you can, cash out your rewards before cancelling.
 This might mean you have to wait until the card’s anniversary (if that’s when the issuer awards cash back).